 to line up at intersection of Liberty & Clinton Street.

 10:00 AM – Event officially opens to public!

 - Mayor will be driven down Liberty Street through the ribbon at the intersection of Liberty & Clinton Street (by Library)

-- EV Drivers are encouraged to beep horns while the mayor processes down the street
+Drivers are encouraged to beep horns while the mayor processes down

 - Mayor will Proclaim Drive Electric Day and the event opens!